 APPLICATION TIMELINE & NOTIFICATION

 - When will I hear from the Fulbright Commission if I have been selected for an interview?
 Selected applicants for the Graduate Studies Award will be contacted via email in mid-January.
-For the 2018-2019 academic year, interviews will take place on 31 January 2018 (for students in the “general” category) and 1 February 2018 (for students in the “legal” category).
+Interviews will take place during the last week of January.

 - When will I hear from the Fulbright Commission if I have been selected for a Fulbright Award?
 Successful applicants for the Graduate Studies Award will be contacted via email in late February or early March.
 Successful applicants must then be approved by the Foreign Fulbright Scholarship Board and should receive confirmation of their grant in mid-March.